shruti-create/e_deloc_vis/README.md

 1. **Clone the Repository**

-   Start by cloning the project repository to your local machine
+   Start by cloning the project repository to your local machine:

 2. **Install Node Modules**
     In the frontend directory, install the necessary Node modules: